-  The Data Subject must be a citizen of the EU in order for the GDPR regulation to apply.
+The Data Subject must be a resident of the European Economic Area (EEA) in order for the GDPR regulation to apply.

 Who are we?

-Norfolk Clubhouse is a trading name of June Webb.
-It is a fledgling social enterprise whose aim is to start up the first Clubhouse in Norfolk; this will be fully in keeping with the wider Clubhouse movement.
+Norfolk Clubhouse is a social enterprise and registered charity (Charity No: 1183862, Registered Address: ℅ Aston Shaw, The Union Building, 51-59 Rose Lane, Norwich NR1 1BY), whose aim is to start up the first Clubhouse in Norfolk; this will be fully in keeping with the wider Clubhouse movement.
 You may glean some idea of the Clubhouse model from the website mosaic-clubhouse.org, and you may contact June Webb by email at firstname.lastname@example.org.

 Norfolk Clubhouse is committed to respecting and protecting your privacy.